gatherdata/gather-alert/README.markdown

 There are multiple dao implementations which can be selected by specifiying the appropriate profile.
 Check the pom.xml for the latest definitions.

-Also, to build everything, define build-all to be true:

-`mvn clean install -Dbuild-all=true`

 ### Notes ###

-1. When building with Eclipse, the org.gatherdata.alert.detect.bsf project will not build unless you change the order of the Java Buil path to place the maven dependencies ahead of the JVM Library.
+1. When building with Eclipse, the org.gatherdata.alert.detect.bsf project will not build unless you change the order of the Java Build path to place the maven dependencies ahead of the JVM Library.